mattcarlotta/env/README.md

     "dev": "ENV_LOAD=.env.dev ENV_DEBUG=true ENV_OVERRIDE=true node app.js"
   },
   "dependencies": {
-    "snackables": "^x.x.x"
+    "@noshot/env": "^x.x.x"
   }
 }
 ```

 #### ENV_DEBUG

-By defining an `ENV_DEBUG` variable within one of your package.json scripts, this will let snackables know you'd like to be in debug mode and output the results of extracting/loading Envs.
+By defining an `ENV_DEBUG` variable within one of your package.json scripts, this will let @noshot/env know you'd like to be in debug mode and output the results of extracting/loading Envs.

 For example: